“If the Earth were a single state, Istanbul would be its capital.” Napolean Bonaparte.

 Travelstart travels to Istanbul

 Turkish Airlines recently extended an invitation to Travelstart to fly to Istanbul and experience the layover and stopover programme first-hand.
 Without batting an eyelid, we grabbed the opportunity with both hands and took off (no pun intended) leaving a dust cloud in our wake.

 Did someone say business class?

 Giddy with excitement two Travelstarters headed towards Cape Town International.
-Our excitement was only exasperated when we arrived to the check in counter and discovered that we had been upgraded to Business Class!
+Our excitement was escalated when we arrived to the check in counter and discovered that we had been upgraded to Business Class!
 The bar had been set, and we knew the balance of our trip would be nothing short of spectacular.
 We stepped on to the plane with our minimal hand luggage and a lot of swag.
 Two virgin Turkish Airlines passengers were off on an adventure.

 Turkish Airlines is known for its fantastic cuisine, great service, and comfortable seating, but it has to be said, business class is really something quite special.
 Roll out the red carpet.